 Lakeland Financial Moving Average:

 Moving averages show the LKFN stock price trend.
 The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
 Moving averages can be used for LKFN trend identification.
 A rising moving average shows that stock prices are generally increasing.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the LKFN stock.
 Currently the stock price of $45.93 is in the upper range of Lakeland Financial bollinger bands.

 Lakeland Financial Moving Average Convergence Divergence or MACD:

 The moving average convergence divergence or MACD is a technical indicator which helps assess the stock price trend.
 Traders usually wait for a confirmed crossover signal before entering into a trading position.
 Divergence implies that the current stock price trend could come to an end, when the stock price diverges from MACD.
-The Lakeland Financial MACD line is above the signal line.
+The Lakeland Financial MACD line is below the signal line.